hanwendong1/VirtualGaming/content/4-Catan.md

 When a player rolls a 7, they get to place the robber on any tile they wish and steal 1 random card from any of the colors adjacent to that tile.
 Robber prevents gaining resource from the tile it is on.

 **Use Resources**

-Resources could be used in 5 ways;
+Resources could be used in 5 ways:

-Build Road: Lumber & Brick
+- Build Road: Lumber & Brick

-Build Settlement: Lumber, Brick, Wool, Grain
+- Build Settlement: Lumber, Brick, Wool, Grain

-Build City: Grainx2, Orex3
+- Build City: Grainx2, Orex3

-Buy Development Card: Wool, Grain, Ore
+- Buy Development Card: Wool, Grain, Ore

-Trade with other players
+- Trade with other players

 **Development Cards**

-Knight: Place robber in any tile and steal 1 card from an adjacent tile.
+- Knight: Place robber in any tile and steal 1 card from an adjacent tile.

-Year of Plenty: Take 2 cards you want from bank.
+- Year of Plenty: Take 2 cards you want from bank.

-Road Building: Build 2 roads.
+- Road Building: Build 2 roads.

-Monopoly: Steal all instances of a single type of card from every player.
+- Monopoly: Steal all instances of a single type of card from every player.

-Victory Point: Gain 1 victory point.
+- Victory Point: Gain 1 victory point.

 **Trade**

 Bank: On default you can give 4 of the same type of card to obtain 1 of any other type.

 Bank with Ports: If you have a settlement or city near a port you automatically use that ports specialty.
 If you have 3:1 it means that you can trade 3 of the same type of card to obtain 1 of any other type.
 If you have 2:1, then you can trade 2 of the corresponding type to obtain 1 of any other card.

 **Longest Road**

 The player with the longest consecutive road earns 2 victory points.
 A minimum of 5 consecutive roads need to be placed in order to get this bonus.

 **Largest Army**

 The player to use the most amount of Knight cards earns 2 victory points.
 A minimum of 3 Knight cards needs to be used in order to get this bonus.